caterina-prior/PyCosmo_SimGadget/README.md

 `./Gadget2/Gadget2 Gadget2/parameterfiles/lsf_32.param`

-In this example file, it accesses the input file from the folder `ngenic/ICs/` with the name `lsf_32` and saves them in the folder `Results/lsf_32/`.
+In this example file, it accesses the input file from the folder `SimGadget/ngenic/ICs/` with the name `lsf_32` and saves the simulation results in the folder `SimGadget/Results/lsf_32/`.

 The code can also be executed in parallel with the command: